Genivia/ugrep/README.md

                   stitutions.
 For example, -Z+~3 allows up to three insertions or substitutions,  but  no  deletions.
 The  first character of an approximate match always matches the start of a pattern.
+Option -U  applies  fuzzy matching to bytes.
 Option --sort=best orders matching files by  best  match.
 No  whitespace  may  be  given between -Z and its argument.

            -z, --decompress
                   Decompress  files  to search, when compressed.
 Archives (.cpio, .pax, .tar and .zip) and compressed archives (e.g.  .taz,  .tgz, .tpz,  .tbz,  .tbz2, .tb2, .tz2, .tlz, .txz, .tzst) are searched and matching pathnames  of  files  in  archives  are  output  in braces.
 If  -g,  -O,  -M,  or  -t is specified, searches files stored in archives whose filenames match globs,  match  filename extensions,  match  file  signature  magic  bytes, or match file types, respectively.
 Supported compression formats: gzip (.gz), compress  (.Z),  zip,  bzip2 (requires suffix .bz, .bz2, .bzip2, .tbz, .tbz2, .tb2, .tz2), lzma and xz  (requires  suffix  .lzma, .tlz,  .xz,  .txz),  lz4  (requires suffix .lz4), zstd (requires suffix .zst, .zstd, .tzst).

            --zmax=NUM
                   When used with option -z (--decompress), searches  the  contents of compressed files and archives stored within archives by up to NUM recursive expansions.
 The  default  --zmax=1  only  permits searching  uncompressed  files  stored in cpio, pax, tar and zip archives; compressed files and archives are detected  as  binary files  and  are effectively ignored.
 Specify --zmax=2 to search compressed files and archives stored in cpio, pax, tar  and  zip archives.
 NUM may range from 1 to 99 for up to 99 decompression and  de-archiving  steps.
 Increasing  NUM   values   gradually degrades performance.

            -0, --null
                   Prints  a  zero-byte (NUL) after the file name.
 This option can be used with commands such as `find -print0' and `xargs  -0'  to process arbitrary file names.

            A  `--' signals the end of options; the rest of the parameters are FILE arguments, allowing filenames to begin with a `-' character.

            Long options may start with `--no-' to disable, when applicable.

            The regular expression pattern syntax is an extended form of the  POSIX ERE syntax.
 For an overview of the syntax see README.md or visit:

                   https://github.com/Genivia/ugrep

            Note  that `.' matches any non-newline character.
 Pattern `\n' matches a newline character.
 Multiple lines may be matched with patterns  that match one or more newline characters.

     EXIT STATUS